Cram-o-dev/cramorantedition/README.md

 - The left and right d-pad can now be used while shopping to decrease/increase the amount of items by 10.
 (Included from Pokemon PureRGB.)
 - The low health alarm now only beeps four times before stopping.
 No need to annoy the player with constant ringing.
 (Included from Pokemon PureRGB.)
 - Pokemon no longer waste turns after waking up from sleep and can attack that same turn!
 (Tutorial by Xillicis.)
 - Player now turns to face trainers when spotted by them like in other Pokemon games.
-(Tutorial by JustRegularLuna).
+(Tutorial by JustRegularLuna.)
 - A move deleter and re-learner have been added which allow you to delete any Pokemon move (including HMs) and learn any moves they've known previously!
 (Tutorial by PlagueVonKarma.)
+- Improved Exp.
+All which shares more exp between remaining Pokemon and gives less text messages.
+(Tutorial by suloku.)
+- "Retire" option added to Safari Zone, allowing players to instantly quit Safari game.
+(Included from pokered-speedchoice.)
+- Press B in wild battles to move to the Run option.
+(Tutorial by devolov.)

 ## Features not present.
 - No physical/special split.
 - No seperate Spc.
 Atk or Spc.
 Def stats.
 - No additional typings.
-- No typing changes.
+- No Pokemon typing changes.
-- No movepool changes.
 - No base stat changes.
 - No sprite changes to existing Pokemon (Although a few misaligned back sprites have been corrected.)